Facilities Only Open to Employees and Students for Essential Services

 The “Restaurants at Prairie Dell” offered by the Culinary Arts Department also will not be held.

-Off-campus events also have been canceled, like the pops concert that had been scheduled May 8 in Washington.
+Off-campus events also have been canceled, like the pops concert that had been scheduled for May 8 in Washington.

 Other major events that have been canceled include Phi Theta Kappa induction Friday, March 20; FalconFest, April 15; Earth Day, April 25; ECC Library game nights; and the Senior Health Expo scheduled for May 22.